 Interlake Regional Leader- Ryan Croy: 204-470-0280

-Special Olympics Manitoba provides opportunities for people with intellectual disabilities to participate to their level of choice in quality athletic and sport training programs and competitive experiences.
+Special Olympics Manitoba provides opportunities for people with intellectual disabilities to participate at their level of choice in quality athletic and sports training programs and competitive experiences.

 Sport Manitoba – East Regional Office